Karen Blixens Plads 16

 2300 København S

-Audrey Lebret investigates of the interactions between new technologies, biomedicine and human rights.
+Dr. Audrey Lebret investigates the interactions between new technologies, biomedicine and human rights.

 Among other topics in international and comparative law, her prior research concerned the interactions between human rights in organ transplantation norms.
-She also worked on end-of-life decision making, right to try experimental treatments in Europe and the US, reproductive technologies, privacy and the internet, same-sex marriage etc.
+She also worked on end-of-life decision making, right to try experimental treatments in Europe and the US, reproductive technologies and reproductive rights, privacy and the internet, same-sex marriage etc.